 The final step is to soak the umeboshi in shiso perilla leaf to add flavor, aroma, and color.
 Umeboshi that has been steeped with shiso is known as “red umeboshi” due to its vivid scarlet color.
 Similarly, ume vinegar that has been steeped in this way is known as “red ume vinegar”.
 The zesty flavors of the shiso provide a perfect complement to the acidity of the umeboshi.
 This completes the umeboshi making process.

 Umeboshi and umeboshi paste are lively and versatile seasonings that add a pleasant tartness to salad dressings, cooked vegetables, and sauces.
 Umeboshi is also commonly served in Japan as a condiment with rice, or tucked inside a rice ball wrapped with nori.
-In the summer, thick cucumber rounds spread thinly with umeboshi paste are a cooling treat.
-Sparingly spread on cooked sweet corn, it is a delicious, healthful alternative to butter and salt.
+In the summer, thick cucumber slices spread thinly with umeboshi paste are a cooling treat.
+Lightly spread on cooked sweet corn, it makes for a delicious, healthy alternative to butter and salt.
 Umeboshi also goes well with members of the cabbage family, including broccoli, kale, and cauliflower.

-When using whole pickled plums, it is usually necessary to remove the pit and mince the flesh before adding it to recipes.
+When using whole pickled plums, it is usually necessary to remove the pit and mince the flesh before adding to a dish.
 As a more convenient option, Mitoku Umeboshi Paste can be substituted for umeboshi in virtually any recipe.

-The shiso leaves that are often packaged with umeboshi are also delicious when chopped and used as a seasoning inside nori rolls or when tossed in with steamed or sautéed vegetables.
+Umeboshi often come with shiso leaves, which are delicious inside nori rolls or tossed in with steamed or sautéed vegetables.